SunHao95/PHBS_TQFML-StockIndex-Wavelet-Transformation-ARIMA-ML-Model/README.md

 ## Conclusion
- Unfortunately, it seems that none of the model has good prediction power, which indicates that stock prices cannot be predicted exactly!
+ Unfortunately, it seems that none of the model has good prediction power, because the ev and r2 are so small and even negative, which indicate that stock prices cannot be predicted exactly!
+However, the "noisy" data processing methods and time-series analysis model as
- However, the "noisy" data processing methods and time-series analysis model as well as nonlinear machine learning regression model can serve as some useful tools to do further research in other fields.
+ well as nonlinear machine learning regression model can serve as some useful tools to do further research in other fields.
 * GBR prediction seems as the lag of previous stock prices, just predicting like a martingale.
 * SVR performs badly in the begining of stock index prediction.
 As time goes by, it tends to predict the average(or expectation) price.
 * The mix GBR/SVR model is just the simple mean of GBR and SVR.
 Its performance lies between GBR and SVR